Esri/arcgis-maps-sdk-kotlin-samples/add-3d-tiles-layer/README.md

 The 3D Tiles Open Geospatial Consortium (OGC) specification defines a spatial data structure and a set of tile formats designed for streaming and rendering 3D geospatial content.
 A 3D Tiles data set, known as a tileset, defines one or more tile formats organized into a hierarchical spatial data structure.
 For more information, see the [OGC 3D Tiles specification](https://www.ogc.org/standard/3DTiles).

+## Additional information

+This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable SceneView.

 ## Tags

-3d tiles, layers, OGC, OGC API, scene, service
+3d tiles, geoviewcompose, layers, OGC, OGC API, scene, service